South Dakota trust law focus on innovation and leadership continues yet again.

 The recent article by Trusts & Estate Magazine on "Which Trust Situs is Best in 2018" highlights areas where Delaware trust law needs to catch up with other leading trust states.
 Specifically, their asset protection laws, as noted by the article authors, need strengthening.

-Nevertheless, everyone should become aware of the key areas of these differences.
+Nevertheless, everyone should be aware of the key areas of these differences.
 With this in mind, a few key differences center around directed trusts, asset protection, and dynastic trust features.
 Click here to read the article on "Which Trust Situs is Best in 2018."

 Independent analysis by legal commentators such as Steve Oshins provides additional data that South Dakota trust law has the top ranking for dynastic laws and decanting statutes in the nation.
-The authors of the article from Trust & Estate Magazine, agree with Mr. Oshins of the leadership stemming from South Dakota trust law.
+The authors of the article from Trust & Estate Magazine agree with Mr. Oshins of the leadership stemming from South Dakota trust law.